 Do You Have What It Takes to Be an Creative Entrepreneur?

-During the four years that I was a high-school teacher, I saw three types of students.
+During the two years that I was a high-school teacher, I saw three types of students.

 1. Those going to Harvard